magentabusiness/magentabusiness.github.io/docs/trendz/install/windows.md

 ```
 {: .copy-code}

-Add ThingsBoard REST API URL that would be used for communicating with ThingsBoard Platform.
+Add IoT Hub REST API URL that would be used for communicating with IoT Hub Platform.
 In most cases, when Trendz installed
-in the same server with ThingsBoard, API_URL would be **http://localhost:8080**.
-Otherwise you should use ThingsBoard domain name.
+in the same server with IoT Hub, API_URL would be **http://localhost:8080**.
+Otherwise you should use IoT Hub domain name.

 ```bash
 tb.api.url: "${TB_API_URL:http://localhost:8080}"